 What are ontologies, and why are they important?

-In order to acquire, manipulate, reason with, test, revise, store or use information about anything, it is necessary to have information components from which more complex information structures can be constructed.
+In order to acquire, manipulate, reason with, test, revise, store or use information about a complex and varied environment, it is necessary to have information components from which more complex information structures can be constructed.